 Statement at the UNSC Briefing on Libya

-Thanks you very much Mr. President,
+Thank you Mr. President,

-Finally Mr. President,
+Finally, Mr. President,

 We welcome the unanimous adoption of UNSMIL’s mandate, for a year-long period, last month.
 This was a critical step in enabling the Special Representative to fulfill his mandate with predictability and stability.